AI Glossary

 Artificial Intelligence (AI)

 The field of computer science focused on creating machines that can perform tasks that typically require human intelligence.
-This includes learning, problem-solving, and decision-making.
+This includes learning, problem-solving, perception, and decision-making.

 Artificial Process Automation (APA)